LunarVim/LunarVim/README.md

 **HIGH PRIORITY**
 - formatting using efm server for python
 - formatting using efm server for prettier/eslint
+- add git signs to whichkey (This will require wrapping in Lua commands)
 - wrap all whichkey lsp in functions
 - snippet support